Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 Cannot find anyone doing much withthe FM6126 based panels, so I though I would upload anything I have.

-I have the panels workig with the Mega256, just started lookign the the  ESP32 DOIT device.
+I have the panels workig with the Mega256, just started looking at the  ESP32 DOIT device.

 If anyone wants to add to this please do any help would be appreciated.